 3. In a small pan, heat the butter, olive oil, honey and parsley on low heat.
 Add salt and pepper to taste.
 Once bubbling, drizzle over the vegetables evenly.
 Roast for up to 20 minutes or until the vegetables have begun to caramelise and soften.
 Sprinkle with the parsley and serve immediately.

-– To make the sauce, lower the fire, work quickly, and stir often.
+– To make the sauce, lower the fire (so the butter doesn’t burn’), work quickly, and stir often.